 This bill amends and reenacts R.S.
 14:91.1(D) and enacts R.S.
 14:91.1(A)(3) and 91.2(A)(7) to address offenses affecting the health and morals of minors, specifically concerning sex offenders and sexually violent predators.
-The new provisions define unlawful presence for these offenders, particularly focusing on loitering near locations used for the pickup or drop-off of children during specific hours when children are present.
-The bill outlines that loitering in these areas constitutes unlawful presence if the offender has reasonable grounds to believe that children are awaiting pickup or drop-off.
+The new provisions define unlawful presence for these offenders, particularly focusing on loitering near locations commonly used for the pickup or drop-off of children during specific hours when children are present.
+The bill establishes that loitering in these areas, when the offender has reasonable grounds to believe that children are present, constitutes unlawful presence.

-Additionally, the bill provides a definition of "loitering" and clarifies what constitutes "reasonable grounds" for offenders.
-The definitions include considerations such as the attire of children, personal items, school supplies, and the time of day.
-These changes aim to enhance the protection of minors by restricting the presence of sex offenders and sexually violent predators in areas frequented by children during critical times.
+Additionally, the bill clarifies the definition of "loitering" and introduces the term "school property" to encompass various locations used for school purposes.
+The criteria for determining "reasonable grounds" for the presence of children include factors such as the attire of the children, personal items, and the time of day.
+These changes aim to enhance the protection of minors from potential threats posed by sex offenders and sexually violent predators in proximity to school-related activities.

 Statutes affected: HB111 Original: 14:1(D)